How to Protect Your Life Savings from Hyperinflation and Depression, 2nd edition

 Not gold or TIPS

 Most somewhat informed people believe gold and/or Treasury Inflation Protected Securities protect you from inflation.
 That’s wrong.
 You have to read the fine print of the pertinent laws.
 When it comes to gold, if you think it’s a good inflation hedge, you must not know the history.
 There are a bunch of reasons why gold is not a good inflation hedge.
-With TIPs bonds, there are two main reasons why they are no good.
+With TIPs bonds, the reason why they are no good is the indexes adapt way too slowly.
 How to Protect your Life Savings from Hyperinflation & Depression covers gold in a chapter on “Gold and Other Commodities.”
 TIPs are covered in detail in the “Bonds” chapter.

 Condemned to repeat it